What is SATRN?

 Upcoming Events

 SATRN Brownbag meetings are always on Mondays, 12-1pm Arizona time (MST; please note Arizona does NOT observe daylight savings time).
-Details on upcoming meetings are coming soon, but will take place on the following days:
+Save the date for our upcoming brownbags: November 18 and December 2.
+More details for each of these talks are coming soon.

 Stay up to date on all things SATRN with our monthly newsletter.
 Sign up here.